Sabrina Gutierrez

 What advice would you give to young women entering your industry?

 In the recruiting industry, the lifespan of a recruiter is projected to be very short.
-There's some statistic online that says something like 50% of recruiters in two years will not be recruiters anymore, and that's just the nature of sales.
-But what helped me not get completely lost in the sauce and make sure I didn't look at it as just a sales job is to find a niche that genuinely interests you and always be learning.
+There's some statistic online that estimates some 90% of recruiters quit before the end of their first year; that's just the nature of sales.
+But you can't look at it as a sales role.
 Honestly, just know yourself and create your own style of building relationships with people, because recruiting is all relationship-based.
-These are not transactions.
-You can make a living off of recruiting, but at the end of the day, you really can't put a dollar amount on just creating human relationships.
+These are not simple transactions, you hold people's livelihoods in your hands.
+You're responsible for where you place candidates so it's good to be particular about the companies you choose to work for.
+So just listen and be receptive, slow-down where you can, and don't chase a dollar.
+You can make a living off of recruiting, but at the end of the day, you really can't put a dollar amount on human relationships.
 People will see through that really quickly.
-People will be able to tell if you're reading off a checklist on what question to ask next.
-Just take a genuine interest in yourself, know yourself, know what works best for you, how to stay active, and be receptive to what people are saying.
-Take a genuine interest in whatever you're doing, because if you don't have that, then what's the point?

 What are the biggest challenges or opportunities in your field right now?